The railway industry needs diversity to embrace the decades of change ahead

 However, he’s not the only one in rail.
 Another famous rail example comes from Olive Wetzel Dennis who was the first woman to join the American Railway Engineering Association.

 A civil engineer, she introduced several innovations in rail carriages that significantly improved passenger comfort, and hence the commercial viability of the industry.
 Her innovations included such shocking things as reclining seats, stain-resistant upholstery, overhead lighting, and improved cradles and bottle warmers for very young infants.
-These all look quite obvious now, especially for a rail network covering very long distances, but before her work they didn’t even exist in rail.
+These all look obvious now, especially for a rail network covering very long distances, but before her work they didn’t even exist in rail.
 We needed the combination of someone with the relevant technical skill and personal life experience to see not only that improvements were needed, but how they could be done.

 Again, Olive scratched her own itch, and we have all benefitted as a result.